pHemihCode/fidelity/README.md

 # fidelity
-This repository is about my first challenge in Dev challenge which is creating a Responsive 404 erorr page
+This repository is about my first challenge in Dev challenge which is creating a Responsive 404 Not Found page